 For potential client organizations

 If you are interested in working with a Three Cairns Fellow (individual or team of MBA/EMBA students), we accept applications on a rolling basis.
-Project descriptions are circulated at the start of the academic semester to which students may apply for the Three Cairns Climate Fellowship prior to the application deadline.
+Project descriptions are circulated at the start of the fall semester, to which students may apply for the Three Cairns Climate Fellowship prior to the application deadline.
 These climate change projects may address research or strategic questions, market/customer segmentation growth, competitive or impact analyses, product development, or operational/supply chain/financial issues faced by your organization or business.
-Students can typically work up to 10-15 hours per week on projects during the academic semester.
+Students can typically work up to 5-10 hours per week on projects during the academic semester.